Fault Valving and Pore Pressure Evolution in Simulations of Earthquake Sequences and Aseismic Slip: Introduction

-Fluid flow and pore pressure are likely to be highly dynamic quantities, particularly in the lower portion of the seismogenic zone, over earthquake cycle time scales.
-Geologists document mineral-filled veins that provide evidence for episodic fluid pressurization events in which pore pressure locally exceeds the least principal compressive total stress \cite{sibson1990conditions,sibson1992implications,cox2016injection}.
-The intermittency of fluid pressurization and release, a concept known as fault valving \cite{sibson1990conditions,sibson1992implications}, is likely a consequence of feedback between fault slip and deformation, which typically elevates permeability \cite{zoback1975effect,zhu1997transition,mitchell2008experimental}, and healing and sealing processes, like pressure solution transfer, that reduce permeability \cite{renard2000kinetics,tenthorey2003evolution,gratier2003modeling,tenthorey2006cohesive}.
-These feedback effects are amplified by nonlinear dependence of permeability on effective normal stress due to mechanical compression of pores and microfractures \cite{athy1930density,Lockner:00:PAS,faulkner2001can,dong2010stress}.
+Fluid flow and pore pressure are likely to be dynamic quantities, particularly near the base of the seismogenic zone, over earthquake cycle time scales.
+Geologists document mineral-filled veins that provide evidence for episodic fluid pressurization events in which pore pressure locally exceeds the least principal compressive total stress\cite{sibson1990conditions,sibson1992implications,cox2016injection}.
+The intermittency of fluid pressurization and release, a concept known as fault valving\cite{sibson1990conditions,sibson1992implications}, is a consequence of feedback between fault slip and deformation, which typically elevate permeability\cite{zoback1975effect,zhu1997transition,mitchell2008experimental}, and healing and sealing processes, like pressure solution transfer, that reduce permeability\cite{renard2000kinetics,tenthorey2003evolution,gratier2003modeling,tenthorey2006cohesive,im2019cyclic}.
+These feedback effects are amplified by nonlinear dependence of permeability on effective normal stress due to mechanical compression of pores and microfractures\cite{athy1930density,lockner2000permeability,faulkner2001can,dong2010stress}.